airrobe/widget-sdk-android/README.md

 Now that the AirRobeWidge sdk resides in your temporary directory outside your project directory.
 You can add this sdk as a module to your project with the following steps:
 - Open your project on [Android Studio][Android-Studio] IDE.
 - Import the module by going to `File -> New -> Import Module...`
-- Choose your source directory by manually inputting the path or through the file browser window showing by tapping the `Browse` icon.
+- Choose the library by manually inputting the path or through the file browser window showing by tapping the `Browse` icon.
 - Add the imported module to your `build.gradle`.
 ```gradle
 dependencies {